 If a patient has a tooth that is cracked, chipped, damaged, or fractured, a dental crown may be required.
 Furthermore, a crown may be needed for a recently inserted dental implant or tooth root that no longer has a nerve and has been cleaned out (i.e. a root canal).
-Previously, it was a lengthy and long procedure to create a patient's crown, but that was before it became possible to create a dental crown using the innovative Chair-side Economic Restoration of Esthetic Ceramics (CEREC) method.
+Previously, it was a lengthy and long procedure to create a patient's crown, but that was before it became possible to create a dental crown using the innovative Chair-side Economical Restoration of Esthetic Ceramic (CEREC) method.

 THE CONVENTIONAL PROCESS OF DENTAL CROWN VS. THE CEREC SYSTEM